-MTH 112 MATHEMATICS FOR EARLY AND MIDDLE CHILDHOOD TEACHERS, PART II
+MATHEMATICS FOR EARLY AND MIDDLE Four credit hours CHILDHOOD TEACHERS, PART II

 Prerequisite: MTH 111 or permission of the instructor.
 Students who have not successfully completed a high school geometry course should make special arrangements for tutoring in geometry prior to enrolling in this course.